-John has been awarded the prestigious McGraw-Hill Award for Editorial Excellence five times; the latest in 2009.
+John has been awarded the prestigious McGraw-Hill Award for Editorial Excellence five times.

-In addition to his work as an investigative reporter, he also anchors the Friday 7NEWS broadcasts.
+In addition to his work as an investigative reporter, he also co-anchors the Friday 7NEWS broadcasts.

 John enjoys baseball, cooking, and is an avid wine enthusiast.
 John and his wife Mona have two sons.

 1985 CBS News

 1980 CBS News

 Washington Correspondent/Foreign Correspondent

 University of Missouri